-We know from reading her website Blog in France that she has a very busy life with three kids, gites, lakes, lamas, chickens and pigs to look after so how Stephanie Dagg finds time to write a book and then answer silly questions is beyond us.
+We know from reading her website Blog in France that she has a very busy life with three kids, gites, lakes, lamas, chickens and pigs to look after at her home in Creuse. so how Stephanie Dagg finds time to write a book and then answer silly questions is beyond us.
 So when Steph agreed to be interviewed by The Good Life France about her book Heads above water we tried very hard not to make the questions too silly!

 What prompted your move to France?